MamdouhKhogeer/ArduinoRobotics/README.md

   * ```int buttonState = digitalRead(pushButton); Serial.println(buttonState); delay(100); ``` in Void Loope so the button can be read and        then printed every 100, so i can check if the switch is on or off.
 * Unfortunatly the button is not working as expected because the reading is always 1 without pushing the button.
 ### Motor
+* the script for the motor is summarized in pinModes, digitalWright and analogWright to control motor's polarity and speed.
 ```Javascript
 void setup() {